Xynous/Oxide-Installer/README.md

 # Oxide-Installer

+# Author/ Credits:

+Ashleigh Day (Xynous)

+Any usage of my project ideas or source code, please give the correct credits as taking someones project idea / source code and claiming its all yours is wrong.

 # What is it?

 This project is a simple windows server side application what allows the administator who runs a rust server to manage their server more easily.
 Overall its a small utility tool what offers features such as, mod downloading of oxide, automatic extraction of mod to specific location and a simple file delete which could be used to delte your rust (sav) files on server wipes and possibly much more.